SFMTA to Provide Muni Express Service for Bay to Breakers Race

 - Post-race 5 Fulton express bus service will be provided from 47th Avenue and Fulton Street.
-These buses will travel express to Sansom and Sutter streets.
+These buses will travel express to Sansome and Sutter streets.

-- Post-race 5 Fulton bus service will be provided from 43rd Avenue and Fulton Street and will operate on regular limited stops to Beale and Mission streets.
+- Post-race 5 Fulton bus service will be provided from Fulton Street and 43rd Avenue and will operate on regular stops to Beale and Mission streets.

 - Post-race N Judah express bus service will be provided from Judah and La Playa streets to Sansome and Sutter streets, make regular stops until 19th Avenue and express to Sansome and Sutter streets.